sjzeil/CoWeM/userReference/Public/buildingTheWebsite/buildingTheWebsite.md

         cd Public/syllabus
         ../../gradlew build

-  in Linux or OS/X. In Windows, you would do the same excpet using "\" instead of "/".
+  in Linux or OS/X. In Windows, you would do the same except using "\" instead of "/".